Eastern Europe – 8 countries: Serbia – Hungary – Austria – Slovakia – Czech R. – Germany – Slovenia – Croatia

-After breakfast, start coach & walking tour around Budapest.
+After breakfast, you will set off on a tour (walking and driving) around Budapest.
 With a unique, youthful atmosphere, a world-class classical music scene as well as a pulsating night life and, last but not least, an exceptionally rich offering of natural thermal baths, Budapest is one of Europe’s most delightful and enjoyable cities.
-Due to its scenic setting and its architecture it is nicknamed “Paris of the East”.
-Thanks to the cultural and architectural significance, the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue were added to the UNESCO World Heritage List.
-Budapest sightseeing tour will show you major attractions of the city: Chain Bridge, Margaret Bridge, Castle District with Matiass Church, Fishermen’s Bastion – with the beautiful panorama, Gellért Hill (Citadel) with the most spectacular view of Budapest, Elisabeth Bridge, Central Market Hall – followed by the largest Synagogue in Europe and the City Park, Heroes’ Square – with statues of the most famous Hungarian kings and dukes, Opera House and the St Stephen’s Basilica, House of Parliament and many others.
+Due to its scenic setting and its architecture, it is nicknamed the ‘Paris of the East’.
+Thanks to their cultural and architectural significance, the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue were added to the UNESCO World Heritage List.
+The Budapest sightseeing tour will show you all the major landmarks of the city: Chain Bridge, Margaret Bridge, the Castle District with Matiass Church, the Fishermen’s Bastion with the beautiful panoramic views, Gellért Hill (Citadel) with the most spectacular view of Budapest, Elisabeth Bridge, the Central Market Hall, the largest synagogue in Europe, the City Park, Heroes’ Square with statues of the most famous Hungarian kings and dukes, the Opera House, Saint Stephen’s Basilica, the Hungarian Parliament Building and many others.

-Optional Tour: Danube Cruise – Experience the beautiful sights of Budapest from other perspective, during a 1.5-hour cruise along the Danube River.
-On board you can enjoy one welcome drink and one wine, with the option of a traditional Hungarian buffet dinner.
+Danube Cruise: experience the beautiful sights of Budapest from a different perspective, during a 1.5 hour cruise along the Danube River.
+On board you can enjoy a welcome drink and one glass of wine, with the option of a traditional Hungarian buffet dinner.

 Budapest – Vienna